Prajal Sakhardande: Philosophy

 Sakhardande believes that heritage is a “positive legacy of history” and that preserving it is essential for future generations.
 He often quotes historian John Tosh: "The value of the past lies precisely in what is different from our world."

+Critic and writer Dale Luis Menezes questions Sakhardande's take on Goan history, suggesting that he "seems to [give] merely an arbitrary opinion buttressed by a general desire to locate Goan authenticity in a pre-colonial Hindu past."